Samsung maximizes its marketing strategy by reaching new audiences

 Samsung developed a marketing strategy with Amazon Ads to introduce the TVs to new business customers, and engage the most interested audiences over a three-month period.
 For the first time, Samsung’s Information Technology division ran a video solution using Amazon’s Video Creative Builder and Standard Video to launch a video commercial promoting the new TVs.
 With Amazon DSP, Samsung shared the video with Amazon’s B2B customers and Standard Industrial Code (SIC) audiences that were key to the campaign.

 To complement the video campaign, Samsung ran B2B sponsorship on Amazon Business by showcasing desktop and mobile banners on Amazon Business.
-Samsung used Amazon DSP both on and off Amazon Italy’s website, amazon.it, to deliver display static banners that linked to its brand Store.
+Samsung used Amazon DSP to reach customers across Amazon Italy’s website, amazon.it, to deliver display static banners that linked to its brand Store.
 Samsung completed its campaign by remarketing dynamic e-commerce creatives that featured links to detailed product pages to help already-engaged audiences make informed buying choices.

 Out-performing benchmarks and identifying a range of new audiences

 The video campaign achieved an average video completion rate (VCR) of 77% on Amazon DSP compared to Amazon’s 72% VCR benchmark*.
 The inclusion of the new B2B customers out-performed Samsung’s initial goal.
 Standard Industrial Classification Code (SIC) audiences in wholesale, retail, finance, transportation, and general services were the drivers of the performance, with an 82% VCR.